 AI.SEI.4 Represent real-world problems using a system of two linear inequalities in two variables.
 Graph the solution set to a system of linear inequalities in two variables as the intersection of the corresponding half-planes with and without technology.
 Interpret the solution set and determine whether it is reasonable.

 AI.QE.1 Distinguish between situations that can be modeled with linear functions and with exponential functions.
 Understand that linear functions grow by equal differences over equal intervals, and that exponential functions grow by equal factors over equal intervals.
 Compare linear functions and exponential functions that model real-world situations using tables, graphs, and equations.

-AI.QE.2 Represent real-world and other mathematical problems that can be modeled with exponential functions using tables, graphs, and equations of the form y = ab^x (for integer values of x > 1, rational values of b > 0 and b 1 ); translate fluently among these representations and interpret the values of a and b.
+AI.QE.2 Represent real-world and other mathematical problems that can be modeled with simple exponential functions using tables, graphs, and equations of the form y = abx (for integer values of x > 1, rational values of b > 0 and b ≠ 1 ) with and without technology; interpret the values of a and b.

-AI.QE.6 Use the process of factoring to determine zeros, lines of symmetry, and extreme values in real-world and other mathematical problems involving quadratic functions; interpret the results in the real-world contexts.
+AI.QE.6 Graph exponential and quadratic functions with and without technology.
+Identify and describe key features, such as zeros, lines of symmetry, and extreme values in real-world and other mathematical problems involving quadratic functions with and without technology; interpret the results in the real-world contexts.

 AI.QE.7 Describe the relationships among a solution of a quadratic equation, a zero of the function, an x-intercept of the graph, and the factors of the expression.
 Explain that every quadratic has two complex solutions, which may or may not be real solutions.